-Fort Ticonderoga hosts the Sixteenth Annual Fort Ticonderoga Seminar on the American Revolution on September 20-22, 2019, in the Mars Education Center.
+Fort Ticonderoga hosts the Seventeenth Annual Fort Ticonderoga Seminar on the American Revolution September 24-26, 2021, in the Mars Education Center.
 This seminar focuses on the military, political, and social history of the American War for Independence.
 Over 120 participants—people with a deep interest in the American Revolution—join us each year for this weekend seminar.
 Leading authorities and new scholars on the period share their latest research in a series of presentations.
 The seminar provides participants with an opportunity to listen to and interact with the presenters in an informal, relaxed atmosphere.
 Participation is limited and is by pre-registration only.

 Save On Your